ABOUT US

 Students $99 plus a 50c booking fee

-Click here to view the conference flyer which includes the program and a QR code for registrations.
+Stay tuned for the conference flyer which will include the program and a QR code for registrations.

 With the Teacher Librarian role disappearing from an increasing number of Queensland schools, it is more important than ever before to support other members of our profession, and to advocate for the important role of trained library staff in our schools.